-Of course, you don’t want any of these eye problems.
+Of course, you don’t want any of these eye visual problems.
 Can exercise lower your risk?
 We know that exercise enhances brain health and even slows the loss of volume in areas of the brain involved with memory, particularly the hippocampus.
 But, what can it do for your eyes?
 We talked about glaucoma, the vision-compromising condition marked by the build-up of pressure behind the eye.
 Studies show that aerobic exercise seems to lower intraocular pressure, thereby lowering stress on the optic nerve.
 In fact, a study found that people who get little physical activity were seven times more likely to develop cataracts relative to those who exercised moderately.

 What about age-related macular degeneration?
 A study published in the British Journal of Ophthalmology found that exercising lowered the risk of AMD by 70%.
 Other health habits that lower your risk include not smoking and eating a nutrient-rich diet, including lots of fruits and vegetables.
 Lutein and zeaxanthin, two carotenoids abundant in fruits and vegetables, are linked with a lower risk of this common eye problem.
 Also, wear sunglasses when you’re outside in the sun.
 Ultraviolet light damages the retina of the eyes, increasing the risk of macular degeneration and also boosts the risk of cataracts.
 Make sure your sunglasses offer 100% protection against UV light.